nodejs/next-10/surveys/2024-04/questions.md

     - individual
     - other

 - Are you part/following some Working Groups?
-Are you involved in some Node.js community  Working Groups ?
+Are you involved in some Node.js community Working Groups?
 If yes which one (open question)

 ## Node.js Usage